Savageboitim13/FileHandling-Java/README.md

 # Filehandling-Java
 A simple File handling program.
-When you're copying the code, make sure you change the 'PATH' Variable.
+When you're copying the code, make sure you edit the 'PATH' Variable.

 ## Requirements
 ```java